-The Caracal is a small wild cat that is found in arid, semi-desert and scrublands of Africa, Central Asia, Southwest Asia and India.
+The Caracal is a small wild cat that is found in arid, semi-desert and scrub lands of Africa, Central Asia, Southwest Asia and India.
 It is also called the Desert Lynx but does not fall into the category to which the real Lynx belongs.

 The Caracal has a long tuft of hair at the tip of its long ears.
 It has long hind legs and a comparatively short tail.
 The color of its fur is tawny grey or reddish brown and the belly and underside is whitish.
-It has a dark lines running down the centre of its forehead and from the edge of each eye to its nostrils.
+It has a dark lines running down the center of its forehead and from the edge of each eye to its nostrils.
 There are faint brown patches over its eyes.

 The Caracal is a solitary animal by nature, though sometimes it pairs up with another for hunting and makes its home in caves, cavities and burrows.
 It prefers to live in those places where there is less rainfall but abundant cover.
 It is highly territorial and marks its territory by urine and sometimes defecates in open places to mark its territory.
 Territories of the two female Caracals normally do not overlap but the territory of a male Caracal may overlap those which belong to one or more females.
 It defends its territory aggressively against the intrusion by others.